greeta-twitter-01/twitter-api/README.md

 - Warning!
 Sometimes REST endpoints return `504 Gateway Timeout`, just retry the REST API endpoint again

-- click "Authorize" and use admin/admin or user/user for credentials (clientId should be `order-app`)
+- click "Authorize" and use admin/admin or user/user for credentials (clientId should be `twitter-app`)

 - create Customer on `Customer` page (see `json-files/customer.json` as example)